DO YOUR CAREER GOALS INCLUDE EMPLOYMENT AS:

-(1) train dietetic interns to practice as registered dietitians (RD) in public health/community nutrition, and
+(1) Train dietetic interns to practice as registered dietitian nutritionists (RDN) in public health/community nutrition, and

-After completion of the program requirements, students will have earned a Master of Science in Public Health Nutrition and will be eligible to take the national credentialing examination to become a Registered Dietitian (RD).
+After completion of the program requirements, students will have earned a Master of Science in Public Health Nutrition and will be eligible to take the national credentialing examination to become a Registered Dietitian Nutritionist (RDN).
 Since the program began, we have awarded degrees to 470 students.

-There are three (3) Programs of Study available:
+There are two (2) Programs of Study available:

 1. General Public Health Nutrition »[link]

 2. Specialty in Maternal and Child Nutrition »[link]

 A minimum of 30 credit hours is required for the Master of Science Degree in Public Health Nutrition Internship Program.

 A minimum of 1200 clock hours of SUPERVISED PRACTICE EXPERIENCE is part of the curriculum.